-In sum, CDM is an opportunity for upscaling pilot projects that have proven to be successful.
-CDM is not suitable for pilot projects.
+In sum, CDM is an opportunity for large projects based on technologies that have proven to be successful.
+CDM is hardly suitable for pilot projects.

-2 CDM and household and community based projects
+2 CDM for household and community based projects

 2.1 The CDM Mechanism

 The Clean Development Mechanism (CDM) is one of the mechanisms defined in the Kyoto protocol to reduce emissions on a global level1.
 It allows projects in Non-Annex 1 countries (developing and emerging countries without binding emission reduction targets) to generate carbon credits called CERs (Certified Emission Reductions).
 CERs are traded on international carbon markets; main buyers are Annex 1 countries or companies participating in the European Emission Trading Scheme (EU-ETS).